MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-android.md

 ### 3. Customize Proguard configuration

-To ensure that the Proguard optimizer doesn't remove certain classes, you must customize its configuration.
+If you use Proguard, you have to customize its configuration for Push.

 #### 3.1.
 Create a Proguard configuration file

 >[!NOTE]
->If you already have a Proguard configuration file in your project, you may skip to step 1.3.2.
+>If you don't use Proguard or if you already have a Proguard configuration file in your project, you may skip this section.

 Add an empty file to your Xamarin.Android project named *proguard.cfg*.
 Set the build action to "ProguardConfiguration."

 ![proguard-configuration-build-action](images/proguard-configuration-build-action.png)

 #### 3.2.
 Add customization to Proguard configuration file

 In your Xamarin.Android project, please add the following line to your `proguard.cfg` file:

 ```